stef/pwdsphinx/man/sphinx.md

 in this example:

 ```
-echo -n 'my master password' | sphinx create username example.com ulsd 0 ' !"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
+echo -n 'my input password' | sphinx create username example.com ulsd 0 ' !"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
 ```

 The parameters to the client are

-  - Your master password on standard input.
-Since the master password is not used to encrypt anything, you can actually use different "master" passwords for different user/site combinations.
+  - Your input password on standard input.
+Since the input password is not used to input anything, you can actually use different input passwords for different user/site combinations.
+(Unlike with traditional password managers which have one master password that encrypts the whole database)
   - `create` for the operation, then
   - `username` for the username on
   - the site `example.com` then
   - the password constraints, see sections `PASSWORD RULES` and `PREDETERMINED PASSWORDS` for more info

-If the command runs successfully - the resulting new high-entropy password according to the given rules is printed to the console.
+If the command runs successfully - the resulting new high-entropy output password according to the given rules is printed to the console.

 ## GET PASSWORD